sickrov/sickrov.github.io/README.md

 ```

 ## Discover secrets in etcd:
-Remember than etcd is a consistent and highly-available key value store used as Kubernetes backing store for all cluster data.
+Remember that etcd is a consistent and highly-available key-value store used as Kubernetes backing store for all cluster data.
-Lets access to the secret in etcd:
+Let's access to the secret in etcd:
 ```
 cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep etcd
 ```
-You will see certs, keys and urls were are located in the FS.
-Once you get it, you would be able to connect into etcd.
+You will see certs, keys and url's were are located in the FS.
+Once you get it, you would be able to connect to etcd.
 ```
 ETCDCTL_API=3 etcdctl --cert <path to client.crt> --key <path to client.ket> --cacert <path to CA.cert> endpoint=[<ip:port>] health
 i.e:
 ETCDCTL_API=3 etcdctl --cert /etc/kubernetes/pki/apiserver-etcd-client.crt --key /etc/kubernetes/pki/apiserver-etcd-client.key --cacert /etc/kubernetes/pki/etcd/etcd/ca.cert endpoint=[127.0.0.1:1234] health
 ```
-Once you achieve to establish communication you would be able to get the secrets:
+Once you achieve establish communication you would be able to get the secrets:
 ```
 ETCDCTL_API=3 etcdctl --cert <path to client.crt> --key <path to client.ket> --cacert <path to CA.cert> endpoint=[<ip:port>] get <path/to/secret>
 i.e: